Coherent-All-Sky-Monitor/CAsMan/docs/auto-generated/antenna.md

 **Classes:**
 - `AntennaPosition` - Complete antenna position information including coordinates and SNAP mapping
 - `AntennaArray` - Collection of antenna positions with baseline computation capabilities

+## Sync Module Details

+This module provides auto-sync functionality for antenna-only users who install casman-antenna via pip.
+It automatically downloads the latest databases from GitHub Releases on import.

+## Functions

+### sync_databases

+**Signature:** `sync_databases(quiet: bool) -> bool`

+Synchronize databases from GitHub Releases.
+This function is called automatically when the antenna module is imported.
+It downloads the latest databases if they're not already up-to-date.

+**Returns:**

+True if sync successful or local databases are up-to-date, False otherwise

+---

+### force_sync

+**Signature:** `force_sync() -> bool`

+Force download of databases from GitHub Releases.
+This function can be called manually to force a database update, ignoring the local version check.

+**Returns:**

+True if sync successful, False otherwise

+---

 ## Grid Module Details